kvzsolt/digify-backend/README.md

 # Digify

 ## Description
-Digify is a modern technology news portal offering the latest updates and trends in technology.
+Digify is a modern technology news portal.
 This backend part is built using Java Spring Boot REST API.

 ## Technology Stack
 **Programming Language:** Java